 - Upon successful connection, access LinkedIn and explore the world of opportunities to earn more and grow your business

 3 Reasons LinkedIn Has Been Shot Down in Russia

 The official ban on LinkedIn is not surprising for many users as an advisor to Russian President Vladimir Putin had stated earlier this year that U.S. companies including Google, Facebook, and many others might get banned sooner or later if they don’t comply with the new Russian law.

 However, according to tech geeks and privacy watchdogs, the following are the possible reasons Linked has faced a ban in Russia:

 - The ban on LinkedIn has been imposed soon after the tech giant Microsoft acquired the company for $26.2 billion

 - The company itself didn’t clarify if it wants more time to obey the law, or if LinkedIn is seeking negotiations with the Russian communications regulator “Roskomnadzor”

 - LinkedIn has about 5 million active users in Russia that are merely 2% of its overall registered users.
 And the ban might be a warning to larger sites in Russia

 Whatever the reason may be behind the ban, users are now unable to access LinkedIn in Russia.
-Thousands of employers, employees and netizens are left with no other option except to use alternative to LinkedIn like Makerbase, LunchMeet, Xing, Plaxo and more.
+Thousands of employers, employees and netizens are left with no other option except to use alternatives to LinkedIn like Makerbase, LunchMeet, Xing, Plaxo and more.
 But this guide includes all the information that you need to unblock LinkedIn in Russia.

-Also, you can unblock more sites and steaming services (HBO Now, BBC iPlayer, )from within Russia.
+Also, you can unblock more sites and steaming services (HBO Now, American Netflix, BBC iPlayer, )from within Russia.
 If you experience any hurdle while you unblock LinkedIn in Russia with a VPN, then drop a query below.